ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 - `_Style.cshtml`
 - `_Spinner.cshtml`

-If you want, you can override the UI for Auth and Sign with different templates.
+If you want, you can override the UI for Auth, Sign and Payment with different templates.
 Do so by placing the files in one of these folders:

 * `Areas/ActiveLogin/Views/BankIdUiAuth`
 * `Areas/ActiveLogin/Views/BankIdUiSign`
+* `Areas/ActiveLogin/Views/BankIdUiPayment`

 See [the MVC sample](https://github.com/ActiveLogin/ActiveLogin.Authentication/tree/main/samples/Standalone.MvcSample) to see this in action, as demonstrated [here](https://github.com/ActiveLogin/ActiveLogin.Authentication/tree/main/samples/Standalone.MvcSample/Areas/ActiveLogin/Views/BankIdUiAuth/_Wrapper.cshtml).